cicsdev/cics-java-liberty-mq-jms/README.md

 1. MQ queue named `DEMO.MDBQUEUE`

 Note the MDBQUEUE must be defined as shareable to allow usage in the multi-threaded environment in Liberty.
 In addition it is advisable to set the
-[BackoutThreshold](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.0.0/com.ibm.mq.dev.doc/q032280_.htm) attribute on the MDBQUEUE to a finite value, to prevent the MDB looping if reading poison messages.
+[BackoutThreshold](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.0.0/com.ibm.mq.dev.doc/q032280_.htm) attribute on the MDBQUEUE to a finite value, to prevent the MDB being constantly redriven if the MDB fails during the processing of the message

 Setup the following resources in the CICS region